adamedx/autographps/docs/WALKTHROUGH.md

 $ipRange = New-GraphObject ipv6Range
 ```

-You can then set the properties of the `$ipRange` variable as desired, and specify that variable as one of the property values to `New-GraphItem` or `Set-GraphItemProperty`.
+You can then set the properties of the `$ipRange` variable as desired, and specify that variable as one of the property values to `New-GraphItem` or `Set-GraphItem`.

 Now this preamble may seem rather lengthy compared to our near zero-knowledge approach of read-only use cases, but all of this really boils down to the need to know what you're going to change before you make an update, which isn't unreasonable for these more "dangerous" write use-cases.
 Fortunately, the answers to all of those questions are a few tab-completions or `Get-GraphType` / `Show-GraphHelp` invocations away.